 KSB SE & Co.
-KGaA Remuneration Report 2022
+KGaA Remuneration Report 2023

-Remuneration Report 2022
+Remuneration Report 2023

 KSB Management SE, as General Partner of KSB SE & Co.
-KGaA ("KSB"), and the Supervisory Board of KSB have, for the 2022 financial year, prepared a remuneration report pursuant to section 162 of the German Stock Corporation Act (Aktiengesetz) in the version of the German Act Implementing the Second Shareholder Rights Directive ("ARUG II").
+KGaA ("KSB"), and the Supervisory Board of KSB have, for the 2023 financial year, prepared a remuneration report pursuant to section 162 of the German Stock Corporation Act (Aktiengesetz).
 This report describes the basic features of the remuneration system for the members of the Supervisory Board and the individualised and itemised (according to components) remuneration of such members.
-In addition, we explain why KSB is of the opinion that it is not obliged to disclose the remuneration of the General Partner and the members of its corporate bodies and why the report only contains information on the remuneration granted in the 2022 financial year to former executive board members of then KSB Aktiengesellschaft ("KSB AG").
+In addition, we explain why KSB is of the opinion that it is not obliged to disclose the remuneration of the General Partner and the members of its corporate bodies and why the report only contains information on the remuneration granted in the 2023 financial year to former executive board members of then KSB Aktiengesellschaft ("KSB AG").

 Pursuant to section 120a(4) German Stock Corporation Act, the general meeting resolves on the approval of the remuneration report for the previous financial year.
-In connection with the resolutions adopted on 5 May 2022, the Annual General Meeting approved the remuneration report with 95.7% of the votes cast.
+In connection with the resolutions adopted on 4 May 2023, the Annual General Meeting approved the remuneration report with 96.03% of the votes cast.
 Against this background, there was no reason to adjust the remuneration system or the manner of the reporting.